groue/GRDBCombine/README.md

 #### `DatabaseWriter.writePublisher(receiveOn:updates:thenRead:)`

-This method returns a publisher that completes after database updates have been succesfully executed inside a database transaction, and values have been subsequently fetched:
+This method returns a publisher that completes after database updates have been successfully executed inside a database transaction, and values have been subsequently fetched:

 ```swift
 // AnyPublisher<Int, Error>